Daniella Brasacchio shares her experience on cycling and diabetes.

 First and foremost, my name is Danielle!
 I love to cycle and have type 1 diabetes.

 Right now, it’s winter in Melbourne so it’s cold and wet outside.
 My usual activities of running or long bike rides are definitely not happening.
 How do I stay motivated to keep fit ?
 I choose the gym – it’s dry and warm – and there’s a great selection of fitness classes to help keep me motivated.
-Nothing works better for my motivation than to be in a class with an instructor guiding me through the workout.
-There is also the bonus of walking out of the gym on a cold winters morning or evening and feeling warm!
+Nothing works better for my motivation than being in a class, with an instructor guiding me through the workout.
+There is also the bonus of walking out of the gym on a cold winter’s morning or evening and feeling warm!

-If my spin class is at 6am in the gym, I get up 30 minutes before it is due to start and check my BGLs then will have a small glass of milk or small banana (equivalent to 15g carbohydrates).
-I don’t give myself any insulin as I’ll burn off the snack during the class.
-After the 45 minute class, I’ll check my BGLs before driving or walking home.
-I generally don’t need to eat again until breakfast because I didn’t have any insulin before to the class.
+If my spin class is at 6am in the gym, I get up 30 minutes before it is due to start, check my BGLs and then have a small glass of milk or a small banana (equivalent to 15g carbohydrates).
+I don’t give myself any insulin, as I’ll burn off the snack during the class.
+After the 45 minute class, I check my BGLs, before driving or walking home.
+I generally don’t need to eat again until breakfast, because I didn’t have any insulin before to the class.
 My BGLs are always great after a class, anything in the 5mmol/L range puts a smile on my face!
 However, the high intensity exercise will mean I adjust my long acting insulin by lowering the dose because the exercise will keep my BGLs on the lower side for about 8 hours.
-I will enjoy a good breakfast of some low GI toast with nut butter and no-added sugar jam, a café latte with skim milk and some no-added sugar, low fat yoghurt.
+I will enjoy a good breakfast of some low GI toast with nut butter and no-added sugar jam, a café latte with skim milk and some no-added sugar, low fat yogurt.
 This will provide me with the protein and carbohydrates that my body needs to recover.
 I’ll also need to re-fuel before lunch with a small low GI snack like a banana, mandarin or some yoghurt with a handful of nuts such as walnuts, almonds or pecans.
 The tweak to my insulin and extra snacks are really all I need to help me refuel and recover.

 Cycling is one of my favourite things to do at the weekend – I even blog about it!
-The warmer months usually involve a 50-70km bike ride anywhere between 3-5 hours traveling the Dandenong ranges or along Beach Rd in Melbourne.
+The warmer months usually involve a 50-70 km bike ride anywhere between 3-5 hours, traveling the Dandenong ranges or along Beach Road in Melbourne.
 These rides do require some planning though as they do affect my BGLs.
 In general, I have a good balanced dinner the evening before, adjust my long lasting insulin dose down and eat a good carbohydrate-based breakfast like some toast, just before my ride begins.
-I check my BGLs every 20-25km and fuel up with a mix of high and low GI snacks to keep me pedalling.
+I check my BGLs every 20-25 km and fuel up with a mix of high and low GI snacks to keep me pedalling.
 My post-cycle recover involves checking my BGLs regularly, adjusting my short acting insulin down and eating a hearty post ride meal!
-I love having eggs, spinach and toast with a bowl of yoghurt then a big dinner with some lean meat or fish and green leafy vegetables to help my body refuel and recover.
+I love having eggs, spinach and toast with a bowl of yogurt and a big dinner with some lean meat or fish and green leafy vegetables to help my body refuel and recover.
 Having some dark chocolate, one of my favourite foods is also a snack post-ride.
 The effects of a long ride are great for my BGLs and I feel so good for doing it plus I have such fun riding with my friends, who really are supportive of me.